opencog/opencog/opencog/python/pln/algorithm.md

 looking up the whole AF and then sampling, which is not ideal (it's fast compared to this though).

-A very painful way to make this much faster btw,, would be to cache the results of lookup_atoms.
+A very painful way to make this much faster btw, would be to cache the results of lookup_atoms.
 It's painful because every time any process including PLN adds a suitable atom, you have to update the cache (actually maybe that's not so bad with the new signal system!)